iseka-dev/rather-labs/README.md

 # agenda-back
 Agenda app backend

-This api includer 3 endpoints to create, get a list, or get a single Product object.
+This api includes 3 endpoints to create, get a list, or get a single Product object.

 To run this api: